VR-25/acc/README.md

 # Reset battery stats every time charger is unplugged, as opposed to only when <pauseCapacity> is reached.
 resetBsOnUnplug=false

 # Seconds between loop iterations - this is essentially a sensitivity "slider".
 Do not touch it unless you know exactly what you're doing!
 A value lower than 5 may cause unexpected behavior (e.g., increased battery drain).
-Anything above 30 will lead to major delays in charging control, but it will dramatically improve acc energy efficiency.
+A number above 30 may lead to significant delays in charging control; on the other hand, it will dramatically boost acc's energy efficiency.
-loopDelay=10
+loopDelay=15

 # Custom charging switch parameters (<path> <onValue> <offValue>), e.g., chargingSwitch=/sys/class/power_supply/battery/charging_enabled 1 0, pro tip: </sys/class/power_supply/> can be omitted (e.g., chargingSwitch=battery/charging_enabled 1 0).
 chargingSwitch=